 The EU-Ukraine Association Agreement (AA) ratified in September 2014 replaces the PCA as the basic legal framework of EU-Ukraine relations (Art.
 479 EU-Ukraine AA) and entered into force since 1 September 2017.
 Upon its entry into force the Association Agreement is considered as a part of national legislation (ch.
 1, Art.
 9 of the Constitution of Ukraine) and in case of conflict with the norms of current legislation is subject to priority application (ch.
 2, Art.
 19 of the Law of Ukraine "On international agreements of Ukraine").

-Due to Ukraine’s integration policy, its accession to the WTO in ..., entering into force of the FTA (…) with EFTA (…) countries in 2012, signing & ratification of the Association Agreement with the EU, the open free trade areas opened their doors for Ukraine.
+Due to Ukraine’s integration policy, its accession to the WTO in 2008 , entering into force of the Free Trade Agreement with EFTA countries in 2012, signing & ratification of the Association Agreement with the EU, the open free trade areas opened their doors for Ukraine.
 Due to this fact the most important issue related to liberalized trade is competition rules that become increasingly crucial for Ukraine.

 Comparing the current Association Agreement with Ukraine with analogue acts signed by the EU with others countries, it can be said that this is a ‘fourth generation agreement’.
-It is the first of a new generation of Association Agreements between the EU and countries of the Eastern Partnership that covers a deep and comprehensive free trade area.
-Considering further on the ‘deep’ and ‘comprehensive’ character of the FTA, it can be concluded that the EU-Ukraine DCFTA (…) is the first of a new generation of FTAs concluded by the EU which will, once in force, gradually and partially integrate the economy of Ukraine into the EU Internal Market.
+It is the first of a new generation of Association Agreements between the EU and countries of the Eastern Partnership that covers a deep and comprehensive free trade area (DCFTA).
+Considering further on the ‘deep’ and ‘comprehensive’ character of the FTA, it can be concluded that the EU-Ukraine DCFTA is the first of a new generation of FTAs concluded by the EU which will, once in force, gradually and partially integrate the economy of Ukraine into the EU Internal Market.
 Its integration into the Internal Market will take place, however, only under the condition that Ukraine approximates its legislation to the EU acquis.

 On the other hand, the ‘deep’ character of the DCFTA refers also to Ukraine’s commitment to approximate its legislation to the acquis in order to achieve its economic integration with the EU Internal Market.
 The DCFTA contains numerous legislative approximation clauses according to which Ukraine must approximate its domestic legislation or standards to the EU acquis.
 Title IV of the Association Agreement shows that the EU-Ukraine AA not only covers traditional FTA areas, such as market access for goods, but also includes public procurement, IPR, competition, energy, etc.